girafe-ai/ml-course/README.md

 Informal "aggregation" of all topics by previous years students: [file](https://github.com/girafe-ai/ml-mipt/blob/spring_2019/ML_informal_notes.pdf) (in Russian) - useful for fast and furious exam passing.

 Also lectures and seminars contains references to more detailed materials on topics.

-## Docker image

-Using docker for tasks evaluation is a good idea, prebuilt image is under cunstruction.